 Past due charges must be paid before the start of each term to remain eligible to participate.

-To enroll in the payment plan, log into your online services account, select “Make a payment,” and then enter the payment portal by clicking the blue button under “payment options.”
+To enroll in the payment plan, log into your online services account, select “Student Finance Portal.”
 Once in the portal, choose “Payment Plans” and select the appropriate term.
 Any available plan will show up in the drop-down menu.

 Harvard Extension School accepts e-checks, online bank checks, money orders, personal checks, and company checks made payable to Harvard Extension School.
 Checks must be drawn on a US bank and include proper routing numbers.
 Starter checks, unnumbered or not personalized, are not accepted.
 Any bank collection charges are your responsibility.